Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 git rebase -i HEAD~5

-A good commit message, for us, looks something like:
+A good commit message, for us:

 feat: add retry logic to payment gateway